Infusing Experimental Reality into Complex Many-Body Hamiltonians: The Observable-Constrained Variational Framework (OCVF): State-Aware Integration of Observable-Constrained Potentials via Mixture-of-Experts

-Where $G(s,s')$ is the gating mechanism of the neural network and also serves as an interpolator for discrete free energy points.
-To ensure the smooth transition of the potential energy surface in continuous phase space and the conservation of the physical energy scale (satisfying the partition of unity property $\sum G = 1$), for a well-ordered sequence of discrete ensemble conditions $s_0 < s_1 < \dots < s_N$, we define the gating coefficient $G(s_i, s')$ as a normalized gating interpolation function based on Gaussian Radial Basis Functions (Gaussian RBF): \begin{widetext}
+To ensure a continuous and smooth transition of the forces across the phase space and strictly conserve the physical energy scale, the gating coefficients $G(s_i, s')$ must adhere to the partition of unity ($\text{Max}_{i} G(s_i, s') = 1$).
+For a well-ordered sequence of discrete training conditions $s_0 < s_1 < \dots < s_N$, we define $G(s_i, s')$ as a normalized interpolation function based on Gaussian Radial Basis Functions (Gaussian RBF): \begin{widetext}

 \end{widetext}